 Nothing teaches love like loving ourselves.

-When we love ourselves, we’ll be able to stay loving to our children no matter what they do.
-And we’ll naturally come around to what will work for them, in order to prepare them for life.
+As we love ourselves, we’ll be able to stay loving to our children, no matter what they do.
+And we’ll naturally feel inspired toward what will work for them, in order to prepare them for life.

 Isn’t that what parenting’s about?
-To help our kids feel good about themselves no matter what they do, to feel right rather than wrong even when they make mistakes – to give them the tools to feel safe and loved, always.
+To help our kids feel good about themselves no matter what they do – to feel right rather than wrong, even when they make mistakes.
+It’s about giving them the tools to feel safe and loved, always.